matrix-org/matrix.org/content/blog/2026/02/2026-02-06-fosdem-wrap-up.md

 This could be because we gave away more than 100 T-shirts and a handful of caps, or this could be because people wanted to try the famous Swedish liquorice sweets that our community member Magnus brought, like every year!

 We also had cool demos on the stand.
 Dominik and Kim have set up an air-gapped deployment of Matrix to showcase the various clients and administration tools.
-Christian and Florian used the hackathon time to set up a demo with a receipt ticket printer that would print whatever you send in a specific room, and one with an e-ink screen that would display whatever you send in the same room.
+Christian and Florian used the hackathon time to set up a demo with a receipt ticket printer that would print whatever you send in a specific room, and one with an e-ink screen that would display whatever you sent in the same room.

 Overall, the discussions with attendees were overwhelmingly positive.
 Most of them were about how Matrix is useful to people, expressing that our work matters and that the software has come a long way.
-We're moved by all this gratitude and pleased to see that people believe that the ecosystem is going in a good direction.
+We're moved by all this gratitude and are pleased to see that people believe that the ecosystem is going in a good direction.

 ![A picture of t-shirts stacked on a booth.
 There seems to be a lot of activity around the booth.](/blog/img/2026-02-06-fosdem-cyberdeck.webp)